vaibhawvipul/vaibhawvipul.github.io/_posts/2024-12-07-Probabilistic-Analysis-of-Gossip-Protocols-Ensuring-Reliable-Message-Dissemination.md

 ## Conclusion

 By modeling the gossip protocol as a binomial process and approximating it with a Poisson distribution, we see that the failure probability decreases exponentially with the number of rounds.
 For $$n > 10$$, the probability of a node remaining uninformed drops below $$0.05$$, ensuring reliable message dissemination.
-The result is independent of $$k$$ (the number of nodes chosen for gossip) or the total size of the cluster.
+The result is true for sufficiently large $$N$$ and small $$p$$.